PESP-privacy-preserving-social-SDK/PESP/README.md

 ## Description
 1. paperImplementation: An Android studio Project containing the client_app(developers' app in the paper) and an sdk_app(social medial SDK in the paper).
 2. facebook-android-sdk-main: An Android studio Project containing the original implementation of FB SDK and Twitther SDK from the official Facebook and Twitter code release, used as a baseline with logging enabled for evaluation purposes.
-3. evaluation table data: Original logging and metric computation code in Python used to fill the tables: Table 2 Performance overhead (single social SDK per app) and Table 3 Performance overhead (multiple social SDKs per app).
+3. evaluation-table-data: Original logging and metric computation code in Python used to fill the tables, including Table 2 Performance overhead (single social SDK per app) and Table 3 Performance overhead (multiple social SDKs per app).
+4. use-case-table: We provide the detailed table mentioned in Table 1 in the paper.
+The results are analyzed by hand by two authors.

 ## Prerequisites
 ### Hardware